sandra-calvo/watson-conversation-lab/README.md

 2. Watson Conversations credentials
-In Bluemix open your Conversation service and click on 'Service credentials'.
+In IBM Cloud open your Conversation service and click on 'Service credentials'.

 Click on 'View credentials' to get your password and username.
 If you don't see any credentials click on 'New credential'.

 If you want to read more about how to build your conversation with Watson check the official documentation: